-- 4.1.2.6 Organisers shall request their national authorities to waive visa charges for all participants. - 4.1.2.7 Organisers shall ensure free access to the playing hall and free circulation therein for all the players, officials and members listed in 4.1.2.2, for any additional players and committee members and for any interpreter, doctor or medical advisor appointed by the ITTF. - 4.1.2.8 Organisers shall provide first-class interpreting in at least four languages, preferably by simultaneous translation with the appropriate equipment. - 4.1.2.9 Organisers shall provide the ITTF with offices at the venue of the Championships and place at its disposal translation, computer, internet, telephone, telefax and duplicating facilities. - 4.1.2.10 Organisers shall publish a prospectus giving the main details of the organisation of the Championships, including: - 4.1.2.10.1 the dates and place of the Championships; - 4.1.2.10.2 the events to be held; - 4.1.2.10.3 the equipment to be used; - 4.1.2.10.4 the procedure for entry, the entry fees and the undertakings required; - 4.1.2.10.5 the date and place of the draw; - 4.1.2.10.6 the dates of Jury meetings and of AGM sessions; - 4.1.2.10.7 the extent of hospitality for players and officials; - 4.1.2.10.8 any directives authorised by the Board of Directors for the Championships. - 4.1.2.11 During the Championships Organisers shall make available promptly to members of the ITTF Executive Committee, Board of Directors members and team captain's details of results, including points scores; as soon as possible after the completion of the Championships Organisers shall publish the complete results, including points scores, and circulate them to all Associations.
+4: Regula tions for World, Olympic and Paralympic Title Competitions 4.1.2.6 Organisers shall request their national authorities to waive visa charges for a participants.
+4.1.2.7 Organisers shall ensure free access to the playing hall and free circulation therein for all the players, officials and members listed in 4.1.2.2, for an additional players and committee members and for any interpreter, doctor c medical adviser appointed by the ITTF.
+4.1.2.8 Organisers shall provide first class interpreting in at least four languages preferably by simultaneous translation with the appropriate equipment.
+4 .1.2.9 Organisers shall provide the ITTF with offices at the venue of the Championships and place at its disposal translation, computer, internet telephone, telefax and duplicating facilities.
+4.1.2.10 Organisers shall publish a prospectus giving the main details of the organisatio of the Championships, including: 4.1.2.10.1 the dates and place of the Championships; 4.1.2.10.2 the events to be held; 4.1.2.10.3 the equipment to be used; 4.1.2.10.4 the procedure for entry, the entry fees and the undertakings required; 4.1.2.10.5 the date and place of the draw; 4.1.2.10.6 the dates of Jury meetings and of AGM sessions; 4.1.2.10.7 the extent of hospitality for players and officials; 4.1.2.10.8 4.1.2.11 During the Championships Organisers shall make available promptly to members of the ITTF Executive Committee, Board of Directors members an team captain's details of results, including points scores; as soon as possible after the completion of the Championships Organisers shall publish the complete results, including points scores, and circulate them to all Associations 4.1.3 Eligibility 4.1.3.1 Only an Association which is not in arrears (1.7.3.3) and has taken part with a least one player or team (an entry) in its preceding Continental Championships including qualification tournaments, or Continental Games, shall be eligible to enter qualify teams or individual players in the Championships Finals.
+4.1.3.2 In addition to provisions of 3.8, players who have acquired a new nationalit and wish to represent the aAssociation corresponding to the new nationalit shall register with ITTF through this new Association.
+A player is considered a registered either from the date of ITTF player registration confirmation or from the date the player is granted his or her new nationality, whichever is earlier.
+4.1.3.3 Such player shall not represent the new Association before:

-4.1.3 Eligibility

-- 4.1.3.1 Only an Association which is not in arrears (1.7.3.3) and has taken part with at least one player or team (an entry) in its preceding Continental Championships, including qualification tournaments, or Continental Games, shall be eligible to enter qualify teams or individual players in the Championships Finals. - 4.1.3.2 In addition to provisions of 3.8, players who have acquired a new nationality and wish to represent the aAssociation corresponding to the new nationality shall register with ITTF through this new Association.
-A player is considered as registered either from the date of ITTF player registration confirmation or from the date the player is granted his or her new nationality, whichever is earlier. - 4.1.3.3 Such player shall not represent the new Association before: